Reserve a Tour Here

 Your guide will meet you at the Park Visitor Center, located at 171 Shoreline Drive.
 They will direct you to several areas of interest of the park where you will exit the vehicle and walk.
 Your tour ends with a walk covering several blocks in the Lower Town.
 Once your Harpers Ferry Tour has concluded, you are free to explore on your own and visit the museums and Bookshop.

-*Please note that this is a walking tour and some areas of the Park that you will be driving to will have paths or uneven surfaces at times.
+*Please note that this is a walking tour and some areas of the Park will have paths or uneven surfaces at times.
 Proper footwear is recommended.

 This tour is for those interested in the industrial and waterpower history of Virginius Island-–including historic floods-–or for those who have taken the 2.5 hour standard tour and want to expand their Harpers Ferry knowledge.
 You’ll visit the ruins of factories and dwellings, and learn how the island—now consumed by nature-–was once a thriving industrial and residential tract.
 The Virginius Island tour is 2.5 hours in length over dirt paths and uneven terrain and approximately 2 miles round trip.